 Create a test integration using an alternative Square account (using a different email address from your live Square account) with a non-production version of your external system environment.

-Do not create an integration between your live Square account and external production system account until you have validated Square Bridge with test environments.
+Don't create an integration between your live Square account and external production system account until you've validated Square Bridge with test environments.

 When integration testing is complete, create a production integration that uses the settings from your sandbox integration.